 To attract the students for enrollment, SEED has come up with a wise plan to provide stipend in the form of travel and stationary allowance of Rs.
 200 per week (Rupees 800 per month) for the duration of the course period.
 Now what keeps NITT different from the rest of the Vocational Training Institutes is, apart from offering hassle free admission and incentive allowance, the mandatory matriculation certificate is removed from admission process there by encouraging many young school dropouts to enroll.
 But at the same time to fill the void of formal education, NITT will also offer free tuition to students to encourage them to appear for matriculation examination.

-Currently NITT is offering three vocational courses – Electrician (Appliance repair) & Refrigerator and Air conditioning with academic period of 6 months.
+Currently NITT is offering three vocational courses – Electrician (Appliance repair) and Refrigerator and Air conditioning with academic period of 6 months.
 The third main course of the NITT is Automobile Mechanics with tenure of one academic year.
 At the end of the course, passing out trainees will be given Certificate approved by Government.

 NITT also has a media room to make the students apt with modern technological progress.
 Media room has a 46 inch screen connected to the internet which will provide visual classes on current trends in technology market especially in Automobile industry.